ifm/nexxT/README.md

     from nexxT.Qt import xyz
     from nexxT.Qt.QtWidgets import uvw

 In the future, this approach might be also used to support PyQt6, so using nexxT.Qt is recommended over the also possible direct usage of PySide6.
 Note that the implementation of nexxT.Qt imports the PySide moduels on demand using sys.meta_path, so unused QT modules are not loaded.

 Note the porting guide of PySide6: https://doc.qt.io/qtforpython/porting_from2.html: QAction and QShortcut have been moved from QtWidgets to QtGui.

+### C++

+For c++, nexxT includes shall be prefixed with nexxT/, for example

+    #include "Filters.hpp"

+has to be replaced with

+    #include "nexxT/Filters.hpp"

 ## Building from source